gopad/gopad-python/docs/UserApi.md

 # **delete_user_from_team**
 > Notification delete_user_from_team(user_id, user_team_params)

-Remove a team from user
+Unlink a team from user

 ### Example